Links: | Home | Site Index |

 4.)
 If your bracket is mounted in a location where you cannot use a corner-tie, for example above a door, we have a set-up you can use.
 It's another bracket with a short pole with a screw eye in the end of it.
 The bracket angle and pole length are adjusted to position the screw eye a little below the bottom inside corner of the flag, and then the corner of the flag is attached here instead of to the wall.

 5.)
 If you have a special situation, and you have a problem, please don't hesitate to call.
 We may have seen your situation before and have an answer for you.
+The person to speak with is Mark Bisgrove.

 Go to top of "Hardware Info" page